PennWest Edinboro: Athletics

 PennWest Edinboro offers 17 varsity sports: women's basketball, cross country, lacrosse, volleyball, swimming, soccer, softball, tennis, and indoor and outdoor track and field; and men's football, wrestling, cross country, basketball, swimming, tennis, wheelchair basketball, and outdoor track and field.
 All but the wrestling and wheelchair basketball are NCAA Division II programs, and members of the Pennsylvania State Athletic Conference.
 Wrestling competes on the NCAA Division I level.
 The wheelchair basketball team competes in the NWBA Intercollegiate Division.
 The football stadium on campus is called Sox Harrison Stadium.

 Notable alumni

-Alumni and attendees of PennWest Edinboro include politicians such as L. C. Hughes (governor of Arizona Territory), Milton W. Shreve (member of the U.S. House of Representatives), and several members of the Pennsylvania House of Representatives; academics such as Robert Carothers (president of University of Rhode Island) and Eugene Eubanks (professor at University of Missouri–Kansas City and leader of school desegregation efforts); artists and entertainers such as photographer LaToya Ruby Frazier, Train lead singer Pat Monahan, and actress Sharon Stone; and Vicki Van Meter who at age 11 was the youngest aviator to fly across the continental United States.
+Alumni and attendees of PennWest Edinboro include politicians such as L. C. Hughes (governor of Arizona Territory), Milton W. Shreve (member of the U.S. House of Representatives), and several members of the Pennsylvania House of Representatives; academics such as Robert Carothers (president of University of Rhode Island) and Eugene Eubanks (professor at University of Missouri–Kansas City and leader of school desegregation efforts); artists and entertainers such as photographer LaToya Ruby Frazier, Train lead singer Pat Monahan, and actress Sharon Stone; Vicki Van Meter who at age 11 was the youngest aviator to fly across the continental United States; and Dave Filoni, who is the president and CCO of Lucasfilm.